 - February 4 – Rev. Dr. Michele Watkins

 - (no program in April because of Easter)

 - May 6 – Dr. Emily Reimer-Barry

-Assistant Professor of Theology and Religious Studies at University of San Diego
+Chair, Department of Theology and Religious Studies, University of San Diego

 You can donate to Women Together online, just click the link below.